Food & Drink 1 November 2023

 5. Thomas De La Rue

-Thomas De La Rue, with views overlooking St Peter Port harbour and beyond, is part of the local Liberation Group and sells Liberation Drinks made on Island.
+Thomas De La Rue, with views overlooking St Peter Port harbour and beyond, is part of the local Liberation Group and sells Liberation Drinks made on the island.
 Classic pub food is served at lunch and dinner across their two floors, and on Friday and Saturday evenings you’re likely to find a live music act performing.

 6. Auberge du Val